EpokTarren/beatrice/README.md

 You can generate `NEXTAUTH_SECRET` using `openssl rand -base64 32`,
 on Windows git ships with openssl, hence run `"C:\Program Files\Git\usr\bin\openssl.exe" rand -base64 32`.

+`BEATRICE_FILES_PORT` sets the port for the file only server

+`BEATRICE_FILES_USER` sets a user, whose files will be served on the file only server at host/file.ext as well as host/user/file.ext.

 [discord]: https://discord.com/
 [developers/applications]: https://discord.com/developers/applications